Best Full-Service Broker in India: Overview

 In India, brokers are classified into two groups depending on their services and fees: full-service brokers and discount brokers.
 A full-service broker is a stockbroker or brokerage business that, in addition to arranging transactions, provides financial advice and associated services to clients.

-- When opposed to traders who use full-service brokers, discount brokers often offer a lower cost and give assistance to traders who have less amount of cash to trade with.
+- As opposed to traders who use full-service brokers, discount brokers often offer a lower cost and give assistance to traders who have less amount of cash to trade with.

 - Full-service brokers do more than simply execute buy and sell orders for their clients; they also offer a variety of other services such as trending topic research, sectoral and stock analysis, and tax preparation, among others.